-Participation 20%
+Participation and Weekly Analysis Points 20%

 Mini-Lecture 20%

-Analysis of IR Theory/Policy Brief 20% Due 10 February
+Analysis of IR Theory/Policy Brief 20% Due 18 October

-Research Essay 40% Due 10 March
+Research Essay 40% Due 8 November

-Participation 20%
+Participation and Weekly Analysis Points 20%

 Attendance will be taken and students are expected to have completed, and thought about, all assigned readings prior to coming to class and to actively contribute to seminar discussions.
-For every class, each student must prepare a typed list of 2 discussion questions or points of analysis for each reading (include your name and the date).
-Questions should be detailed and make specific reference to the readings through the use of quotes etc. If you miss the class, you must email the questions to me.
-Students will receive comments on their first question sheet only to ensure they understand what is expected.
+For every class, each student must prepare a typed list of 2 points of analysis for each reading (include your name and the date).
+Points of analysis should be detailed and make specific reference to the readings through the use of quotes, page references, etc. More detail and thoughtfulness equals a higher grade.
+If you miss the class, you must email the questions to me.
+Students will receive comments on their first question sheet only to ensure they understand the minimum standard to pass.
 After that, they will simply receive a final participation grade that takes into account attendance, question sheet quality and seminar participation.
+The weekly points of analysis must be saved and then emailed to the instructor as a single document by the last class and submitted electronically to turnitin.com through the course OWL site.

-Mini-Lectures (or Op-Ed) 20%
+Mini-Lectures (or Op-Ed)

 Each student will give one 15 minute (max) mini-lecture, using PowerPoint, at the start of each class.
-The lecture will present a brief argument based on the week's assigned question and should include and introduction with a clearly stated thesis and brief outline of the lecture.
+The lecture will present a brief outline or argument based on the week's assigned topic and should include an introduction with a clearly stated thesis and brief outline of the lecture.
 While the course readings can be used, the lecture does not need to address all or any of them.
-Instead, it should focus on making a clear argument based on the assigned question.
-Students can reformulate the question if desired but must get the instructor's permission to do so.
+Instead, it should focus on making a clear presentation based on the assigned topic.
 The lecture must make use of PowerPoint and must include: